-The preschool staff, AEA, and Director of Student Services will follow the Student Assistance Team (SAT) process.
+The preschool staff and AEA program coordinator will follow the Student Assistance Team (SAT) process.
 The preschool teacher would assist in arranging for developmental screening and referral for diagnostic assessment when indicated.

 If a child is determined to need special accommodations, those accommodations are included in the materials, environment, and lesson plans for that child.
 Examples include sign language and visuals for children with hearing impairments or language delays and behavior plans for children whose behavior does not respond to the typical strategies used by teaching staff in the classroom.